 Acute dacryocystitis is an infection of the tear sac lacrimal sac.
 The reason for the infection could be a blocked tear duct (nasolacrimal duct).
 A lacrimal stone plugging the opening from the lacrimal sac into the tear duct could be an other reason.

 When the tear duct is blocked, tears and mucous will remain within the sac, forming a sludge that can easily become infected.
 A blocked tear duct can be the result of chronic inflammation, sinus disease, trauma and, rarely tumour.
 Some diseases, such as Wegener’s, sarcoidosis or tuberculosis can also cause blockage of the tear duct.

-In severe cases the swelling can be so prominent that the eyelids completely close, giving an orbital cellulitis
+- An acute onset of a painful red lump between the eye and the nose.
+In severe cases the swelling can be so prominent that the eyelids completely close, giving an orbital cellulitis.

 If untreated, acute dacryocystitis will become chronic, with a discharge from the eye and even a fistula from the sac.